 2019 High School National Championship Tournament Logistics Information

-The 2019 High School National Championship Tournament (HSNCT), powered by LetterOne, will be held at the Atlanta Marriott Marquis in Atlanta, Georgia, on May 24–26, 2019.
+The 2019 High School National Championship Tournament (HSNCT), powered by LetterOne, was held at the Atlanta Marriott Marquis in Atlanta, Georgia, on May 24–26, 2019.
 The 2018 HSNCT was also held at this site.

 The HSNCT is NAQT’s overall high school championship event.
 NAQT also runs a Small School National Championship Tournament for small high schools.
 Make sure you are looking at information for the proper tournament.
 (Qualified small schools are welcome to attend the HSNCT, even if they also attend the SSNCT!)

 May 24–26, 2019 (Friday–Sunday).
 This is Memorial Day weekend.

 Participants will check in on Friday, May 24 and have the opportunity to meet each other and play scrimmage matches on official NAQT questions.
 As an alternative to the scrimmage matches, teams may also participate in the ACRONYM popular culture tournament on Friday evening.

 The tournament’s preliminary games will take place throughout Saturday and on Sunday morning, and its playoff games will take place on Sunday afternoon and evening.
 Teams may arrive earlier or stay later to explore Atlanta at the discounted hotel rates negotiated by NAQT.
 Teams that cannot arrive on Friday night will have a chance to check in on Saturday.